UnterrainerInformatik/perPixelCollision/README.md

 Per pixel collision testing is very expensive since it, in the worst case, compares all points of the first texture to the corresponding points in the second one.

 So it's an extremely bad choice when you:
 * are doing many tests
+You can get somewhat around this by implementing a broad-phase collision detection algorithm like a [CollisionGrid](https://github.com/UnterrainerInformatik/collisiongrid) for example.
 * have big textures
 * have textures with large amounts of transparent pixels
 * want your program to run on any machine other than your desktop (portability, especialy to mobiles)